Be clear with your students about why they are using Perusall

 Demonstrate features you want students to use

-Do you want to promote student-student interaction?
+- Do you want to promote student-student interaction?
 Teach students to use the @name, @conversation, and @everyone features to ensure they’re talking to each other.
 Students (and instructors!) will be notified by email and in the app whenever they @mention each other.

-Interested in fostering intertextual connections or identifying consistent themes or terms across the semester?
+- Interested in fostering intertextual connections or identifying consistent themes or terms across the semester?
 Consider establishing and encouraging students to establish #hashtags.
 Students (and instructors!) can see in one place all comments that have a particular #hashtag.

-Students can upvote each others’ comments and questions to indicate that they found a particular comment helpful, or that they have the same question.
+- Students can upvote each others’ comments and questions to indicate that they found a particular comment helpful, or that they have the same question.
 If students will be graded on their use of upvoting, be sure to have them practice using that feature.
 Students can also flag a comment of theirs as a question if Perusall doesn’t automatically detect it as such.

-Provide a practice assignment
+Provide practice

 Be present (or not)